Ajoupyterhub/frontApp/README.md

 #### Written in React JS and Material UI

 - Sign In with Google Available
-- To enable Sign In with Google, Google Client Id should be obtained from Google Developer's Console
+- To enable Sign In with Google, Google Client ID should be obtained from Google Developer's Console
-- Otherwise, you can provide username and password authentication by suffix "/dev" to yout hostname.
+- Otherwise, you can provide **username and password authentication** by adding suffix "/dev" to your hostname.
 - ex) http://localhost:5000/dev
 - For the purpose of test against frontend web UI, a simple nodejs server is provided with mocking data.
 - The nodejs server can be run by "node server/app.js"